-The OSCE Academy in Bishkek is welcoming proposals for its Central Asia Policy Briefs Series on topics related to comprehensive security and development in Central Asia.
+The OSCE Academy in Bishkek is welcoming proposals for its Academy Policy Briefs Series on topics related to comprehensive security and development in Central Asia.
 The topics may cover various facets of comprehensive security and development, including, but not limited to, socioeconomic determinants of security, identity-based conflicts, politics and religion, ethnopolitics, security organizations, economic development, international relations, the situation in Afghanistan and other neighboring states.
-Central Asia Policy Briefs are intended to foster interaction among policy, expert, and scholarly communities.
+OSCE Academy Policy Briefs are intended to foster interaction among policy, expert, and scholarly communities.

 The policy briefs are published online in pdf format and are made available on the Academy’s website and Facebook page.
 Submissions can be made in English or Russian.
 The Academy seeks in the future to make selected issues available in Central Asian languages as well.
 Submission guidelines can be downloaded here.
 Chicago style manuscript is used for the Policy Briefs; you can access guidelines here.
 Guidelines for reviewers can be found here.

 The OSCE Academy offers an honorarium of 200 Euro per Policy Brief publication and provides with a peer review process, proofreading support, and further guidance.
 There is no submission deadline as we accept proposals on the rolling basis.

 2023Infographics Report: A Dozen Year of Research And Counting: Systematic Review of the OSCE Academy’s Policy Briefs

 By Jacob W. Somerlot (Download)